-If you are running a Linux or Solaris version of EZproxy, UMask allows you to manually control who is able to access EZproxy files.
+If you are running a Linux version of EZproxy, UMask allows you to manually control who is able to access EZproxy files.

-UMask is a position-independent directive that provides a numeric value that controls the permissions on fields created by the Linux and Solaris versions of EZproxy.
+UMask is a position-independent directive that provides a numeric value that controls the permissions on fields created by the Linux versions of EZproxy.
 This directive serves no meaningful purpose on Windows.

 Qualifier Description mode A four-digit number that must start with 0 and is followed by three other digits.
 The digits are calculated by adding together the permissions that should not be granted, using 4 for read, 2 for write, and 1 for execute.
 The second digit controls user access, the third digit controls group access, and the fourth digit controls access for all others.
 The default value is 0077, where the first 0 is the required value, the second 0 indicates that user access should not be restricted, the third 7 indicates that all group access should be denied, and the fourth 7 indicates that access for all others should be denied.